 “I noticed a gap in the market for interesting cladding,” says Beren Yeshua, Managing Director of Scotland-based artisan cladding manufacturer Tiny Temple.
 Since 2021, Tiny Temple has worked to fill that gap from their mill near Edinburgh, where they produce cladding, decking and fencing in a variety of species, finishes and profiles.

-A highlight in the product line is Shou Sugi Ban, a Japanese charring technique that produces high-quality, durable, beautiful timbers for a range of applications, and of which Tiny Temple is the only Scottish manufacturer.
+A highlight in the product line is Shou Sugi Ban, a Japanese charring technique that thermally treats timber, producing high-quality, durable, beautiful timbers for a range of applications, and of which Tiny Temple is the only Scottish manufacturer.
 “Shou Sugi Ban has a unique appearance that brings out the grain and texture of the wood.
 We either char the timber very deeply, giving it a desert, cracked, alligator effect, or we can char it and brush the char off, leaving an imprint in the wood.
 In addition to being visually striking, this technique makes the timber more durable without the use of any chemicals, increasing longevity, waterproof properties, and pest resistance.”

 “There’s a lot of moisture to contend with here; if timber isn’t weatherproof or can’t dry out properly, it will rot pretty quickly.
 Our profile angles are designed to shed the water off right away.”

 The food service comparison is apt for Beren, whose life before timber manufacturing had many chapters, including running a café and creperie.
 “I’ve always been interested in how things work and how they’re put together,” he reflects.
 “Mum says I used to take everything apart as a kid.
 I left school at 16 and started a gardening business where I would walk to customers’ houses and use their tools.
 From there, I created a landscape and garden maintenance business that I ran until I was about 20.
 I then planned to open a health food shop but, about a month before opening, that idea turned into a café and creperie - in homage to my dad’s French roots.
-I did that for a couple of years near Dundee and learned a lot about the trials and tribulations of running a business before moving into a mobile kitchen setup, doing weddings and also street food at Edinburgh Festival.”
+I did that for a couple of years near Dundee and learned a lot about the trials and tribulations of running a business before moving into mobile catering and street food, doing weddings and also street food at Edinburgh Festival.”

 While still a fairly young company in architecture industry terms, Tiny Temple has a number of projects completed and nearing completion, including a recent residence designed by Jones Robbins Architecture in Elie, Fife.
 “That project won Dundee Institute of Architects (DIA) Best Domestic Extension of the Year 2025.
 It required a very uniform cladding finish that wouldn’t need much maintenance.
-We used a Sioo:x silicon coating, which gave the cladding an even, consistent finish and turned out really nice.
-We’ve got another residential project underway with Brown and Brown Architects in the Cairngorms using this same coating which is on site now and due for completion later this year.”
+We used a SIOO:X silicate coating, which gave the cladding an even, consistent finish and turned out really nice.
+We’ve got another residential project underway with Brown and Brown Architects in the Highlands using this same coating which is on site now and due for completion later this year.”

 The team also benefits from a non-heirarchical approach, where every member is hands-on in multiple stages of the production and sale journey.
 “We don’t have an office team and a manufacturing team.
 All six of us are super involved at every stage of the process.
 For me, that means I get to experience and love every aspect: coming up with new products, designing unique profiles, making cladding that no one has seen before, streamlining production processes, and improving customer experience.”